 Setting up an OurActionStation petition

-A petition can be the way to build a supporter base for an effective campaign.
+A petition can be an effective tactic to build a supporter base for a campaign.
 Here’s a few simple points and FAQ for setting up a petition:

 Getting more signatures